GoogleCloudPlatform/community/tutorials/container-image-management-with-harbor/index.md

 Note: Harbor does not support sub-directories under the Library.
 Thus any containers stored in Harbor with ".../…" in the name, the sub-directory names will be removed.
 Eg. `library/private/nginx` will be replicated to `[destination namespace]/nginx` where the `private` sub-directory is dropped.

-## Sample configured setup screenshots

-The screenshots below show the state of Harbor and GCR after a new image is pushed to the local Harbor registry, and automatic synchronization is successful.
+### Test replication

+To test replication, pull a public `nginx` image, tag it and push it to Harbor.
+The image will be automatically replicated to GCR.

 ```
 $docker pull nginx:latest
-$docker tag nginx:latest registry.contour.anthosdemo.com/library/private-reg/nginx:latest
+$docker tag nginx:latest $HARBOR/library/private-reg/nginx:latest
-$docker push registry.contour.anthosdemo.com/library/nginx:latest
+$docker push $HARBOR/library/private-reg/nginx:latest
 ```

+The screenshots below show the state of Harbor and GCR after a new image is pushed to the local Harbor registry, and automatic synchronization is successful.

 ![Successful execution in Harbor](images/image4.png "Successful execution in Harbor")